 Candlelight Christmas tours at Biltmore House are self-guided and by time ticket which can be reserved in advance on the Biltmore website.
-During the Christmas season, on some days, tours start as late as 11:00 pm.
-Ticket prices depend on the time of your tour.
-Our tickets cost just over $100 each, not cheap by any stretch, but did include the following benefits:
+During the Christmas season, tours start as late as 11:00 pm on some days, and ticket prices depend on the time of your tour.
+Our tickets cost just over $100 each, not cheap by any stretch, but included the following benefits:

-We visited the first weekend of December with a 9:00 pm time slot.
-We were able to reserve just over a week in advance.
+We visited the first weekend of December with a 9:00 pm time slot, which we were able to reserve just over a week in advance.

 Arrival and home entry